Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 ## Major Features
 * Movable map interface that displays plant locations
-* Seasonal layers on the map
+* Filterable map
 * Plant descriptions and details
-* Social media features such as commenting and liking plants
+* Features such as commenting and liking plants

 ## Stretch Goals
 * User profiles and leaderboards